ladopoulos/CarRental/README.md

 ## Overview
 The CarRental System is designed to manage car rentals, including booking, returning, and calculating rental prices based on car categories.

-The solution is built using C# and targets .NET 8.
-This project implements a car rental system using ASP.NET Core Web API with MediatR for implementing the CQRS pattern.

 ## Architecture
-This project follows Clean Architecture principles:
+This project follows Clean Architecture principles and uses the CQRS pattern.
+The solution is divided into:

 - Domain layer contains business logic
 - Application layer handles use cases
 - Infrastructure layer for data access and external services
-- API layer provides RESTful endpoints
+- API layer is the entry point to our system, and provides REST endpoints

 The solution is not yet complete:
 - UI is missing
+- Validations are missing
 - Extensive testing needs to be implemented
+- Actual data storage is missing

+## Technologies
+- .NET 8
+- mediatR
+- Entity Framework Core
+- FluentResults
+- EF Core in-memory database

 ## Getting Started
 ### Prerequisites